Dr Dapeng Wang

 Senior Bioinformatician in Integrative Analysis

 I am working as a Senior Bioinformatician in Integrative Analysis at the COVID-19 Multi-omics Blood ATlas (COMBAT) consortium at the University of Oxford using multi-omics techniques in combination with the cutting-edge bioinformatic approaches and statistical methods to explore the pathogenesis of COVID-19 and stratification of patients as well as inform the treatment strategy based on genomics information.
+In particular, I manage the data warehousing, develop and maintain the COMBATdb and the COMBAT consortium website and support the data integration work on multiple modalities.

 I received a bachelor’s degree in mathematics from the Shandong University in 2006 and obtained a PhD degree in bioinformatics from the Beijing Institute of Genomics of the Chinese Academy of Sciences in 2011.
 After my graduation, I continued to conduct research at the same institute from 2011 to 2014 and afterwards moved to the UK to work at the Cancer Institute at the University College London (2014-2016), the Department of Plant Sciences at the University of Oxford (2016-2018) and the LeedsOmics at the University of Leeds (2018-2020).